-Which Colombian cities are available for free movers?
+Which Colombian cities are available to free movers?

-Currently there are 4 cities that accept free movers in Colombia.
+Currently there are some cities that accept free movers in Colombia.
 Have you ever dreamt of studying in Medellín or any other city in Colombia?
-Here you can find institutions divided by city:
+Here you can find institutions divided by city